TakacsPeter7/klm-cloud-engineer-project/README.md

 For critical applications (where outages must be avoided at all costs) a multi region deployment is ideal, as it decreases the chance for outage, providing more stability.

-Semantic versioning: automate versioning inside the CI/CD pipeline, changelog generation based on commit messages. (example tool: semantic-release)
+Semantic versioning: automate versioning inside the CI/CD pipeline, changelog generation based on commit messages. (example tool: semantic-release).

 Enhancing the workflow: deploy to staging from the develop branch and require manual approval (code review) before deploying to production from the main branch.